 F-1 Students in Continued Attendance

-F-1 students must present the following documents at the port of entry to re-enter the US:
+F-1 students returning to the U.S. to continue study must present the following documents at the port of entry:

-- Valid Passport (must be valid at least 6 months from your entry date)
+- Valid Passport (must be valid at least 6 months beyond your entry date)

 - Valid F-1 Visa Stamp

 F-1 Students on OPT

 Before traveling outside the U.S., make sure your data is updated and accurate in order to facilitate your readmission to the U.S. Prior to each trip, you must complete the Travel Permission for OPT form online at our International Student Portal located at oiss.pepperdine.edu.